 In swimming all men’s events were won by Americans.
 Women’s swimming was divided between the Americans, Danes and Dutch.
 Diving was completely dominated by the Americans with Victoria Draves winning gold in both springboard and platform.
 The legendary Sammy Lee of the USA would win the first of his platform golds and a bronze in springboard.

 Men’s gymnastics was won mostly by Finland.
 A unique moment occurred when three men–all Finnish–tied for first place in the men’s pommel horse.
 Thus three gold medals were awarded.
 There was only one single event for women in gymnastics: a team competition which Czechoslovakia won.
 The USA won no gold medals in boxing but a Hungarian boxer, Laszlo Papp, would win the first of his three career Olympic golds: the first of only three boxers to do so.
 Swedish kayaker Gert Frederiksen would win two gold medals here and would go on to an Olympic career of eight total medals, six of them gold.
 Equestrian events had the strongest showings from the Americans, French and the Mexicans.
 Hungarian fencer Ilona Elek–a Jewish survivor of World War II thanks to Raoul Wallenberg–became the only gold medalist from 1936 to repeat here in London.
 Sweden won in soccer.
 Danish yachtsman Paul Elvstrom won the first of his four consecutive gold medals at Torquay.
 The Americans and Egyptians were the standouts in weightlifting while the Swedes and the Turks were the top winners in wrestling.
-And while there’s excitement over double-amputee Oscar Pistorius running in London this year, here at these Games Hungarian shooter Karoly Takacs won a gold medal with his left land after losing his right hand in a grenade blast ten years earlier.
+And while there’s excitement over double-amputee Oscar Pistorius running in London this year, here at these Games Hungarian shooter Karoly Takacs won a gold medal with his left hand after losing his right hand in a grenade blast ten years earlier.

 For those of you that took an interest in all the discontinued events from the first London Olympics, the discontinued stuff isn’t as interesting as the ones back in 1908.
 All the sports contested at the London Games of 1948 are still contested at these London Games.
 There are some discontinued events.
 In athletics, the 10km road walk would be replaced by the 20km walk.
 The Star boat is the only one of the five sailing events from 1948 that’s contested in 2012.
 In rowing there were pairs and fours both with and without a coxwain while the only rowing event in 2012 with a coxwain is the eights event.
 Cycling had a tandem event and canoeing had three events over a distance of 10,000 metres.